venam/2bwm/README.md

-  But remember that if you kill the session uncleanly the old temporary file will not be deleted. you can start the session this way to have less problems later: exec ck-launch-session dbus-launch mcwm
+  But remember that if you kill the session uncleanly the old temporary file will not be deleted. you can start the session this way to have less problems later: exec ck-launch-session dbus-launch mcwm it would also be wise to add this, in case of unespected crash: rm /tmp/mcwm_workspace*;